Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Implications for the connection to UHECRs and neutrinos

-LL-GRBs have been recently studied as the sources of the UHECR nuclei in \citet{Zhang:2017moz}, and may even describe the PeV neutrino flux and UHECRs across the ankle simultaneously~\citet{Boncioli:2018lrv}.
-On the other hand, doubts about the maximal UHECR energy being reachable in models with the photon peak energy produced from synchrotron emission of accelerated electrons have been raised in \citet{Samuelsson:2018fan, Samuelsson:2020upt}.
-The model in our study is such a model, however we apply a multi-zone model which includes the dynamical evolution of the outflow as well.
-We therefore demonstrate that high UHECR energies can be, in principle, obtained in our approach, and we qualitatively discuss the requirements for the UHECR description in comparison to~\citet{Boncioli:2018lrv}.
-Note that the approach in this section is not strictly consistent in the sense that we do not include the radiation feedback from the nuclei on the SED; it can be considered a perturbative/test-particle approach, see second subsection for a more detailed discussion on its applicability.
+Further, doubts about the maximal UHECR energy being reachable in models with the photon peak energy produced from synchrotron emission of accelerated electrons have been raized in \cite{Samuelsson:2018fan, Samuelsson:2020upt}.
+The model in our study is such a model, however we applied a multizone model which includes the dynamical evolution of the outflow as well : In contrast to one-zone models, which allow for one energy dissipation zone representative for the complete burst, we account for different emission regions along the jet that may be production regions for different particle species.
+We therefore demonstrate that high UHECR energies can be, in principle, obtained in our approach, and we qualitatively discuss the requirements for the UHECR description in comparison to~\cite{Boncioli:2018lrv}.
+Note that the approach in this section is not strictly consistent in the sense that we do not include the radiation feedback from the nuclei on the Spectral Energy Distribution (SED); it can be considered a perturbative/test-particle approach, see second subsection for a more detailed discussion on its applicability.